-- Remove the magnetic flywheel cover (A). - Verify that the mark (C) on the magnetic flywheel is aligned with the mark on the crankcase (B).
+- Remove the magnetic flywheel cover (A). - Make sure that the mark on the stator plate is aligned with the mark on the crankcase.

 - If the marks are not aligned, loosen the magnetic inertia wheel screws and turn it.

 - Tighten the screws securely.

 - Install the magnetic flywheel cover.